Gavia gens

+Inscription from Malegno in Archeological museum of Valle Camonica, Cividate Camuno, which names two of the Gavii.

 The gens Gavia, or occasionally Gabia, was a Roman family of plebeian descent.
 It first appears in history during the first century BC, but none of its members obtained any of the curule magistracies until imperial times.
 The Gavi Arch at Verona was built in honor of one of the Gavii.

 Origin

 As a nomen, Gavius is a patronymic surname, derived from the praenomen Gavius.
 In historical times, this praenomen was used by the Oscan-speaking peoples of central and southern Italy, suggesting that the Gavii were originally of Sabine or Samnite origin; one of the most famous persons with this praenomen was Gavius Pontius, a Samnite general during the Second Samnite War.

 But as with other patronymic surnames, there may originally have been several unrelated families bearing the same nomen, and some of these could also have been of Latin origin; Gavius is thought to be the original form of Gaius, one of the most common praenomina in every period of Roman history.
 That name is derived from an ancient root meaning "to rejoice".
 As it is impossible to distinguish between different families of Gavii with absolute certainty, all persons bearing this nomen are collected here.